Urologic Trauma, Reconstruction and Prosthetics

 - An inability to have sexual intercourse at all (whether because it’s too painful or due to Peyronie’s-induced erectile dysfunction).

-Fortunately, the problem doesn’t have to be permanent and Jay Simhan, MD, is a recognized expert for treating this condition.
+Fortunately, the problem doesn’t have to be permanent and our team is made up of recognized experts for treating this condition.

 Why It Happened